isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 ### Step 3: Execute GraphQL Query

-Next, you want to query the data using the Node.js program.
-For requesting the data, you have to install the _node-fetch_ module which supports promises and is therefore a little bit more comfortable than the standard HTTP post provided by Node.js:
+Next, query the data using the Node.js program.
+For requesting the data, you have to install the _node-fetch_ module, which supports promises and is, therefore, a little bit more comfortable than the standard HTTP post provided by Node.js:

 ```